A VAE Approach to Sample Multivariate Extremes: Experiments

 Given the expected uncertainty in estimating the tail index (see Appendix \ref{app: tail index}), UExtVAE$_r$ estimates are globally consistent.
 We report meaningful estimation patterns since the reported curves tend to get closer to the true value as the number of epochs increase, although it might show some bias when initial value is far from the true tail index value.
-The mean value of the estimated tail index is $1.56$ with a standard deviation of $0.2$.\\ We now focus on the five-dimensional heavy-tailed case-study.
+The mean value of the estimated tail index is $1.56$ with a standard deviation of $0.2$.\\ We now focus on the angle generation.
 The best parameterization for the likelihood of the conditional VAE is a Dirichlet parameterization (see Appendix \ref{app: Dirichlet}).
 An important advantage of our approach is the ability to generate samples on the simplex for a given radius as detailed in Section \ref{sphere}, and even to sample the angular measure.
 Figure \ref{fig: projected density sphere vae} displays the angular measure projected onto the last two components of the simplex for the true angular measure, our ExtVAE approach and the ParetoGAN.
 For the latter, we approximate the angular measure by the empirical measure above a very high threshold.
 The ExtVAE shows a good agreement with the true distribution, though not as sharp.
 By contrast, the distribution sampled by the ParetoGAN tends to reduce to a single mode.
-The spatial direction of ParetoGAN extremes could therefore be erroneously interpreted as deterministic.
 This confirms the result of Proposition \ref{thm: GAN and limit distribution}.\\